 - There is any amount of a Schedule 1 controlled substance in your system

-It is important to note that you can be arrested for DWI even if you are not under the influence of alcohol.
+It is important to note that you can be arrested for DWI in Charlotte even if you are not under the influence of alcohol.
 A DWI charge can also result from using a controlled substance (illegal drug), taking too much of a prescribed medication, or even over-the-counter drugs.

 Standardized Field Sobriety Tests (SFSTs)

 There are three recognized SFSTs that you may be asked to perform after being stopped by the police for DWI: the horizontal gaze nystagmus test, the one-leg stand test, and the walk-and-turn test.
 You cannot be penalized for refusing an SFST.
 If you were unaware of your right to refuse such a test, contact a DWI attorney at our firm right away.

 Police may ask you to submit a blood or official breath test to determine your BAC.
 If you refuse a breath test, you can be punished with a civil, one-year revocation of your driver’s license.
 If you refuse a blood test, however, law enforcement will likely obtain a search warrant to draw your blood, which will be tested at a local crime lab.
 If law enforcement officials obtain a warrant for your blood and you still refuse, various other legal issues may arise.